 - Substantial decrease in earnings for the supporting spouse.
 If the spouse paying maintenance loses his or her job and experiences a significant decrease in his or her income, the court may decrease or terminate the alimony obligation; and

 - Death of either spouse.
 This automatically terminates the spousal support obligation.

-If you believe that your circumstances require a change in your spousal support arrangement, contact an experienced family law attorney to discuss the merits of your case.
+If you believe that your circumstances require a change in your spousal support arrangement, contact an experienced Schaumburg divorce attorney to discuss the merits of your case.
 The attorneys of SAM Law Office, LLC provide the residents of Cook County with excellent domestic law representation.